klahnakoski/mo-dots/docs/README.md

 ### Dot (.)
 Operator

-The dot operator on a `FlatList` performs a simple projection; it will return a list of property values
+The dot operator on a `FlatList` performs a simple projection; it will return a FlatList of property values

 ```python
     myList.name == [x["name"] for x in myList]